openpond/opentool/README.md

 ## Tool Definition

-Each tool is defined by exporting three things:
+Each tool is defined by exporting:

 1. **schema**: Zod schema for input validation
 2. **metadata**: Tool information and MCP annotations
-3. **TOOL**: Async function that implements the tool logic
+3. **HTTP handler**: Async function that implements the tool logic (e.g., POST, GET, PUT, DELETE)

 ```typescript
 import { z } from "zod";